Beginning of the end: How an iron fist policy put Yasin Malik on the mat

 The ban:

 In March, the Union Government banned the Malik led JKLF.
-The outfit banned for alleged promotion of secessionist activities in Jammu and Kashmir.
+The outfit banned for alleged promotion of secessionist activities in J&K.

 The organisation was banned under various provisions of the Unlawful Activities (Prevention) Act.